github/site-policy/Policies/github-terms-of-service.md

 - publish, &nbsp;&nbsp;&nbsp;&nbsp;*OR*
 - submit

-to any part of the Service, including the rights of integrity and attribution.
+to any part of the Service (including the rights of integrity and attribution.)

 &dagger; However, you:

 - waive these rights &nbsp;&nbsp;&nbsp;&nbsp;*AND*
 - agree not to assert them against us,

-to enable us to reasonably exercise the rights granted in Section D.4, but not otherwise.
+to enable us to reasonably exercise the rights granted in Section D.4 (but not otherwise.)

 &dagger; You grant GitHub the rights we need to: